ONSdigital/gptables/docs/getting_started/tutorial.md

 the `notesheet_options` parameter in `write_workbook()` or `produce_workbook()`.
 An updated
 label can be supplied to `notesheet_label`.

-## Cover Sheet Example

-This example uses the [Starting out](tutorial.md#starting-out) example above, and adds a cover sheet to the workbook.
+## Adding a cover sheet

 Cover sheets can be used to provide information that is general to all tables in a workbook.
-See the [Analysis Function Guidance](https://analysisfunction.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/#section-11) for more information about what to include in a cover sheet, and how to make sure it is accessible.

-Note: Cover sheets are added as the first sheet in the workbook when written by `gptables`.
-This is important when applying additional formatting to other worksheets by their index in the workbook.

-To include a cover sheet, first map your text elements to the attributes of a [Cover](../api/classes/cover.md) object:
+To include a cover sheet, first map text elements to the attributes of a [Cover](../api/classes/cover.md) object:

 ```python
 penguins_cover = gpt.Cover(